Lincoln Rogers and Zion discuss Las Vegas home renovation budget questions on the Inside Kingdom and Co. podcast

 Some builders out there are gonna charge you 800 or more.

-Currently, what is Kingdom & Co., we have a home that we’re building in McDonald Highlands, one that we’re building in Askiah, potentially another one being built in Askiah.
+Lincoln: Currently, what is Kingdom & Co., we have a home that we’re building in McDonald Highlands, one that we’re building in Ascaya, potentially another one being built in Askiah.

-We have a few up in the Northwest, but let’s focus on McDonald Highlands and Askiah right now.
+We have a few up in the Northwest, but let’s focus on McDonald Highlands and Ascaya right now.

 We have two homes going on right now.